BekeAtGithub/ECHOFALL/notion-export/Echofall/Chapter 43 - Option 1 1ecfda674d698036a0b0edfb304478c8.md

 The son was located in Los Angeles, living four stories underground in a shoebox apartment, working for a defense AI firm.

-The daughter was the hardest to extract—living with an abusive basketball player in St. Louis.
+The daughter was the hardest to extract, living with an abusive basketball player in St. Louis.
 The agents had to intervene carefully, but she came willingly once she understood.

 Now, a small plane touched down at Kinshasa International Airport.